Last Updated: October 24th, 2022

 Choosing a University Pathway will give you the option to study at AC with the assurance that your credits can be applied directly to a program at another university.
 Alexander College currently holds agreements with the University of Northern British Columbia (UNBC) and University of Victoria for block transfers.

-You may also wish to participate in the Dual Credit Adult High School Program that is available in our sister high school, Alexander Academy.
+You may also wish to participate in the Dual Credit Adult High School Program that is available at our sister high school, Alexander Academy.

-This pathway is designed for you if you’re a student who has ‘aged-out’ (19 years or older) of the BC high school system but have not completed the requirements to graduate.
+This pathway is designed for students who have ‘aged-out’ (19 years or older) of the BC high school system but have not completed the requirements to graduate.

-This scenario can also happen if you are an International student who has been placed in a grade lower than your actual grade due to your level of English proficiency.
+This pathway is also for International students who have been placed in a grade lower than their actual grade due to their level of English proficiency.

-You can choose from two options in this pathway, and that is the BC Dogwood Diploma Program (Regular ‘Dogwood’ Program) and BC Adult High School Graduation Program (Adult ‘Dogwood’ Program).
+You can choose from two options in this pathway: the BC Dogwood Diploma Program (Regular ‘Dogwood’ Program) and the BC Adult High School Graduation Program (Adult ‘Dogwood’ Program).

 As a student at Alexander College, you will have the option to take courses completely online.

 Prior to this launch, AC adapted all courses to a virtual learning format due to Covid-19.
-In Virtual Learning courses, students meet in a virtual classroom, using video conferencing software, at a fixed time and date, and the lecturer gives instruction directly to the students via the computer.
+In Virtual Learning courses, students meet in a virtual classroom using video conferencing software at a fixed time and date.
+The lecturer gives instruction directly to the students via the computer.

 Currently, we have introduced Online Learning.
 This format differs from the virtual classroom as the courses offered are specifically designed for online delivery.

-During the Online Learning course, you will not meet face to face with a lecturer, as is the case with Virtual Learning classes.
+Unlike Virtual Learning classes, during the Online Learning course you will not meet face to face with a lecturer.
 Instead, you will have assigned weekly readings and engage in online forums with your instructor and other students in the class.
 You will be responsible for your online learning schedule and there will be no fixed class time.

-This is a great option if you want to take ownership of your own learning, have the flexibility of studying based on your own personalized schedule, and be able to tune in from anywhere around the world.
+This is a great option if you want to take ownership of your own learning.
+You will have the flexibility of studying based on your own personalized schedule.
+In addition, you will be able to tune in from anywhere around the world.

-We hope that this article has helped you with the plethora of information that you need towards planning your academic journey.
+We hope that this article has helped you with planning your academic journey.